Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/configuration.md

 When you have ran the desired choice, restart your device for the changes to take effect.

+## FSO and Game Bar

+Game Bar is a built-in feature in Windows which is used to record your screen and take screenshots, and relies on FSO.
+In Atlas, FSO is enabled by default, but Game Bar is disabled for performance.
+You enable Game Bar and FSO using `Enable FSO & Game Bar.reg` or disable both FSO and Game Bar by running `Disable FSO & Game Bar.reg` in the folder `FSO and Game Bar` folder and restart

 ## Game Mode

 Game Mode is a built-in feature in Windows that aims to make your system work better for gaming related tasks, but it can also make some games run slower.